regulaforensics/FaceSDK-Android/README.md

 You can find documentation on API [here](https://docs.regulaforensics.com/develop/face-sdk/mobile/).

 ## Additional information
-If you have any technical questions, feel free to [contact us](mailto:support@regulaforensics.com) or create issues [here](https://github.com/regulaforensics/FaceSDK-Android/issues).
+If you have any technical questions, feel free to [contact us](mailto:support@regulaforensics.com) or [create issues](https://github.com/regulaforensics/FaceSDK-Android/issues).